dan-simon/js-lisp/README.md

 This is a simple Lisp in JavaScript.
-It's only here because I wanted to have it out in the world if I ever completely stopped work on it (which I very likely have); it's not intended for any type of use, but I waive all rights to it.
+It's only here because I wanted to have it out in the world if I ever completely stopped work on it (which I very likely have); it's not intended for any type of use.

+I waive rights to the code in versions where the readme said I waive the rights to all the code.
+In newer versions, ask first.

 To use it, download the files in it and run the js_lisp_4 file with node.
 (Yes, versions 1, 2, and 3 existed in the past.)